newfies-dialer/newfies-dialer/docs/source/contributing.rst

 If the error is from a Python traceback, include it in the bug report.

-We also need to know what platform you're running (Windows, OSX, Linux, etc), the version of your Python interpreter, and the version of Newfies, and related packages that you were running when the bug occurred.
+We also need to know what platform you're running (Windows, OSX, Linux, etc), the version of your Python interpreter, and the version of Newfies-Dialer, and related packages that you were running when the bug occurred.

 5) Submit the bug.